dev-circle-np/dev-circle-np.github.io/CONTRIBUTING.md

 **Note:** Make sure your master branch is synced to the original DCN repository and that you are working on a separate branch before you start making changes to your local repository.
 Here are the steps to follow:

 1. Open Git Shell and navigate to the repository
-2. Make sure you are on the development branch, using `git status`:
+2. Make sure you are on the master branch, using `git status`:

    ```
-   On branch development
+   On branch master
-   Your branch is up to date 'origin/development'
+   Your branch is up to date 'origin/master'
    ```

-3. If you are not on master, use `git checkout development`
+3. If you are not on master, use `git checkout master`
 4. Do a `pull` with rebase against `upstream`:
-   `git pull --rebase upstream development`
+   `git pull --rebase upstream master`
    This will sync your local repo with the original master without making an additional commit locally.
 5. Create a branch off of master with: `git checkout -B branchname` replacing `branchname` with the name of your new branch.
 Use a name that gives an idea of what feature or fix you are going to implement such as `navbar-styling`.
 6. Now you're ready to make some changes to your local files!